RedTuna/mysolr/docs/user/userguide.rst

 .. versionadded:: 0.8

-Solr 4.0 changed a bit the api so, Solr object will guess the solr server version by making a requests.
-You can manually set the solr version by using the paremeter *version*
+Solr 4.0 changed a bit the api so, Solr object will guess the solr server version by making a request.
+You can manually set the solr version with the paremeter *version*

 ::